vlad17/vlad17.github.io/_posts/2017-06-20-nonconvex-first-order-methods.md

 \vx\_{t+1}&=\vx\_t-\eta \nabla\_{t}+\xi\_t
 \end{align}
 \\]
 The radius \\(r\_t\\) is carefully chosen depending on whether or not PGD detects we are near a saddle point.
 Usually, it is set to 0, so the algorithm mostly behaves like GD.
-With some additional second-order smoothness assumptions, this runs in time \\(O(nd\epsilon^{-2}\log^4d)\\), showing a cheap extention of GD for finding minima.
+With some additional second-order smoothness assumptions, this runs in time \\(O(nd\epsilon^{-2}\log^4d)\\), showing a cheap extension of GD for finding minima.
 However, until a similar analysis is performed for stochastic PGD, with equally friendly results, these methods aren't yet ready for prime time.